Strategic-Coder/Typing-Game/README.md

 # Typing-Game
-This is a typing gsme where you type anything and get points!
+This is a typing game where you type anything and get points!